graphpaperpress/Sell-Media/readme.txt

 == Changelog ==

+* Bug: Customers are no longer redirected to the WordPress dashboard after login
 * Bug: Addressed issue when some users did not receive the download link
 * Bug: Addressed issue where cart was not emptied, due to session not being started and browser cache